 Fur Trade: Changing Times in the NWT

-26-page download with writing assignments, coloring pages, and other activities.
+26-page download at the Government of the Northwest Territories site with writing assignments, coloring pages, and other activities.

-Simple notebooking pages for wrapping up or the Something to do activity #5 above.
+Simple notebooking pages for the Something to do activity #5 above.

 Not a free resource, but these In the Hands of a Child project packs are highly rated if you are looking for something more formal.
 58 pages that include research guide and 21 hands-on lapbook activities.